drupalportugal/drupal.pt-code/sites/all/modules/contrib/memcache_storage/README.txt

 Default: FALSE

-At the bottom of each page will be displayed all stats about memcache operations.
+At the bottom of each page will be displayed all stats about memcached operations.

 2.2.
 KEY PREFIX.

-You may add custom prefix to every memcache key.
+Add custom prefix to every memcache key.
+You may need this if you are using one memcached instance for different sites.

 ..
 $conf['memcache_storage_key_prefix'] = 'some_key';